wonmor/OurClip/README.md

 # OurClip
-OurClip is a SOS notifier compatible with Apple AirTag.
+**OurClip** is a SOS notifier compatible with Apple AirTag.
+Designed as a part of the 2022 SHAD Western program.